2018 Philippine Super Liga All-Filipino Conference

-The 2018 Chooks-To-Go PSL All-Filipino Conference was the fourth conference and third indoor tournament for the Philippine Super Liga's sixth season.
+The 2018 Philippine Super Liga All-Filipino Conference (also known as the 2018 Chooks-to-Go Philippine Super Liga All-Filipino Conference due to sponsorship reasons) was the 15th indoor volleyball conference of the Philippine Super Liga, the fourth conference of the 2018 season, and the 19th conference overall.
 The games began on October 30, 2018 at the Filoil Flying V Centre, San Juan.

+This conference ran simultaneously with the 2018 Collegiate Grand Slam Conference.